2016 in Review

 May 21, Old Town Plaza.
 Santacruzan 2016.
-Sponsored by FAFNM and the City of Albuquerque.
+Sponsored by FAFNM and the City of Albuquerque Cultural Services.

 June 2016-2017.
-The Filipino American Community Council (FACC) obtained a grant from the City of the Albuquerque (City Council) which will focus on “Language Acquisition and Filipino History through Performing Arts”.
-The culminating activity will be a showcase of the performances on May 20, 2017, Sat. at the Santacruzan event, Old Town Plaza ( 7:00 pm Cultural Show).
-Dr. Dely Alcantara, president of FACC and FAFNM is the prime mover of the grant.
+The Filipino American Community Council (FACC) obtained a grant from the City of the Albuquerque (City Council) which focused on “Language Acquisition and Filipino History through Performing Arts.”
+The recital was showcased at the Santacruzan 2017.

 Princeton Earl King graduated summa cum laude from UNM in May 2016, with a degree in Bachelor of Business Administration in Financial Management.
 He started his Masters the week after the graduation at Anderson School of Management (UNM).
 Princeton is the son of Pearl King, FANHS RG President, who also graduated summa cum laude in Dec.
 2015 with a Nursing Degree, among the many degrees she has.
 Like mother, like son!
 Visit our Youth Page to see other Filipinos in New Mexico who graduated with honors.